Alma Rosé

-Alma Maria Rosé (3 November 1906 – 4/5 April 1944) was an Austrian violinist of Jewish descent.
+Alma Maria Rosé (3 November 1906 – 4/5 April 1944) was an Austrian and Jewish violinist.
 Her uncle was the composer Gustav Mahler.
 She was deported by the Nazis to the concentration camp at Auschwitz-Birkenau.
-There, for 10 months, she directed an orchestra of female prisoners who played for their captors to stay alive.
+There, for 10 months, she directed the Women's Orchestra of Auschwitz.
 As director, Rosé held the status of kapo of the music block.